SACHINUR17/VLSI-Design-Verification-Projects/Design & Verification of AHB Protocol/README.md

 Review coverage and assertion reports for verification completeness.

-Documentation
+**Documentation:**
 AHB Protocol Specifications (ARM)

-See /docs/AHB-ppt-final-2.pptx for a detailed architecture, methodology, waveforms, and results.
+See /docs/AHB-Protocol-Specification.pdf for a detailed architecture, methodology, waveforms, and results.

-Project Highlights
+**Project Highlights:**
 Industry-standard UVM methodology for reusable, scalable SoC verification.

 Randomized stimuli and protocol assertions for thorough coverage and bug-finding.